Commander's Checklist for Unrestricted Reports of Sexual Assault

 DD Form 2911, "DoD Sexual Assault Forensic Examination Report"

-If a Sexual Assault Forensic Exam (SAFE) is performed in a MTF, the healthcare provider shall utilize a SAFE collection kit (SAFE kit) and the most current edition of the DD Form 2911, "DoD Sexual Assault Forensic Examination Report."
+If a Sexual Assault Forensic Exam (SAFE) is performed in a military treatment facility (MTF), the healthcare provider shall utilize a SAFE collection kit (SAFE kit) and the most current edition of the DD Form 2911, "DoD Sexual Assault Forensic Examination Report."

 Victim Instruction to the DD Form 2911, "DoD Sexual Assault Forensic Examination Report"